The 2016 season marks the 20th year at Tennessee for two-time National Coach of the Year Rob Patrick.

-Two-time National Coach of the Year Rob Patrick has developed a tradition of excellence since coming to Tennessee 15 years ago.
-Following his arrival at Rocky Top, Patrick has become one of the nation's top coaches and helped the Lady Vols attain levels of success never before reached in Knoxville, as evidenced by NCAA Tournament berths in seven of the last eight years, including a run to the Final Four in 2005.
+Following his arrival to Rocky Top, Patrick has become one of the nation's top coaches and helped the Vols attain levels of success never before reached in Knoxville, as evidenced by NCAA Tournament berths in seven of eight years, including a run to the Final Four in 2005.

-Under Patrick, UT has compiled nine 20-win seasons in the last 12 years, including eight of the last 10 and the current stretch of four in a row.
-Prior to Patrick's arrival at UT in 1997, the Lady Vols last recorded a 20-win season in 1988.
+Tennessee has compiled 11 20-win seasons during Patrick's tenure, including five in a row from 2008-2012.
+Prior to his arrival at UT in 1997, the Lady Vols last recorded a 20-win season in 1988.
 His nine-year stretch of winning seasons from 1998-2006 marked the longest-such run in program history, topping the previous high of seven, set from 1978-84.

 The Big Orange earned an automatic bid into the NCAA Tournament in 2011, advancing to the second round and concluding the year ranked 19th nationally.
 UT started three freshmen and two sophomores in almost every match, while never being swept.